Rafz train crash: Accident

 The collision occurred as the Interregio train, which was running late, was passing through Ratz without stopping.
 The S-Bahn train was departing for Jestetten and was involved in a side-long collision, with the Interregio train coming from behind the S-Bahn train.
 The express was partially derailed, but the couplings held and no carriages overturned.
 The S-Bahn train was operated by Class 514 electric multiple unit 514 046-2.
 The InterRegio train was hauled by Class 460 electric locomotive No. 460 087-0.
 The 49-year-old driver of the express was seriously injured.
 He was airlifted to hospital by helicopter.
 There were five other injuries requiring hospital treatment.

 Both drivers were in training and accompanied by instructors.
 A passenger on the S-bahn train said he believed that his train had departed against a red signal.
 A bridge over a road was damaged and left in danger of collapse.
 A crane was brought in to recover the derailed carriages, which were then removed by road.
 About 60 m of track was damaged, along with a number of supports for the catenary.

 Investigation

-The Swiss Transportation Safety Investigation Board opened an investigation into the accident.
+Shortly after the accident occurred, the Swiss Transportation Safety Investigation Board (STSB) opened an investigation.